 We, at the Center for International Programs (CIP), are ready to help facilitate the "settling in" process.
 The CIP assists students with immigration matters and acts as a liaison between the US Citizenship and Immigration Services (USCIS) and all international students and visiting scholars at WCU.
-If you are in need of services that the CIP provides, you can visit our office to set up an appointment.
+If you need services that the CIP provides, you can visit our office to set up an appointment.
 We will make every attempt to meet your needs in a timely fashion.
 However, some patience on your part may be required due to the large number of international students the office helps daily.
 The CIP staff consists of the following personnel:

-Peter Loedel, Ph.D. - Director

-Angela Howard, PDSO, RO - Senior Associate Director

-Charity Alinda, DSO, ARO - Assistant Director of International Programs

-Helene Daniele Clay - Administrative Support/ Coordinator, National Student Exchange

-Nora Maurer - Associate Director of Education Abroad

-Lisa Drusedum - Education Abroad Coordinator

-Becca Seeley - Graduate Assistant, International Student Services

-Natalia McKay - Graduate Assistant, Education Abroad
+Vishal Shah, Ph.D. - Associate Vice President (Interim) Angela Howard, PDSO, RO - Director (Interim) Charity Alinda, DSO, ARO - Assistant Director of International Programs Helene Daniele Clay - Administrative Support/ Coordinator, National Student Exchange Nora Maurer - Associate Director of Education Abroad Lisa Drusedum - Education Abroad Coordinator Matheeha Majeeth - Graduate Assistant, International Student Services Natalia McKay - Graduate Assistant, Education Abroad